ANZSoilData/def-au-schema-json/docs/ansis-entities.md

 | lithology | 0..1 |  | sosa:ObservableProperty; skos:Concept | To Be Defined | lithological type of material |
 | relatedSample | 0..1 |  | ansis:SoilSample |  | link to a sample related to this context |
 | relatedSoilBody | 0..1 |  | ansis:SoilBody |  | link to a soil body related to this context |
-### ANSIS Treatment - `ansis:Treatment`
+### ansis:Treatment

+*ANSIS Treatment*.
 Intervention or treatment.
 Type of sosa:Actuation.

 | Property | Value Count | ANSIS Preferred | Type | Vocabulary | Description \[_Comment_\] |
 | -------- | ----------- | --------------- | ---- | ---------- | ------------------------- |